pip-services/pip-services-docs/content/en/net/commons/validate/excluded_rule.md

 linkTitle: "ExcludedRule"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
-    Validation rule to check that one or more values are excluded from the list of constants.
+    Validation rule used to check that one or more values are excluded from the list of constants.
 ---

 **Inherits**: [IValidationRule](../ivalidation_rule)